-In April 2021, we completed a partial redemption of \$ 150.0 million aggregate principal amount of our \$250.0 million 3.875% senior notes due December 2023, for \$163.0 million in cash, which includes a make-whole premium of \$ 13.0 million and the write off of approximately \$1.0 million of debt discount and debt origination costs.
+In April 2021, we completed a partial redemption of \$ 150.0 million aggregate principal amount of our \$250.0 million 3.875% senior notes due December 2023, for \$163.0 million in cash, which included a make-whole premium of \$ 13.0 million and the write off of approximately \$1.0 million of debt discount and debt origination costs.
 The make-whole premium and the write off of debt discount and debt origination costs was recorded as a loss on early extinguishment of debt within the consolidated statements of operations.
-Subsequent to the redemption, \$100.0 million aggregate principal amount of the Notes remains outstanding.
+Subsequent to this redemption, \$100.0 million aggregate principal amount of the Notes remained outstanding, until the redemption in August 2021, described below.